 Taking a Day Trip to Sian Ka’an Biosphere Reserve

-The Sian Ka’an Biosphere Reserve is a UNESCO World Heritage Site due to its amazing biodiversty of flora and fauna.
+The Sian Ka’an Biosphere Reserve is a UNESCO World Heritage Site due to its amazing biodiversity of flora and fauna.
 If you love nature this is one of the great and most popular places to visit in the area.
-You can choose between Jeep-tours or boat tours.
+You can choose between Jeep tours or boat tours.
 I would go for the latter, which will take you on a boat ride in the lagoon through mangroves bushes where you can spot different bird species and crocodiles.
-Once you get to the small village you will have some time to walk around before hopping on another boat and navigate off shore in the ocean to spot the beautiful dolphins.
+Once you get to the small village you will have some time to walk around before hopping on another boat and navigate offshore in the ocean to spot the beautiful dolphins.
 This is the best way for me to spot dolphins as they are wild in their natural environment and not kept in captivity.

 Coba is another archaeological site located at 45 minutes drive from Tulum.
 The site is huge but you can rent bicycles at the entrance to make your trip easier and cooler.